rmendybayev/metacat-test-hive-metastore/README.md

-# test-hive-metastore
+# metacat-test-hive-metastore
-Docker build for a test hive metastore
+Docker build for a hive metastore for use testing Metacat.

+This is built on top of sequenceiq/hadoop-docker and includes Hive 1.0.0.